aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/webextensiontaskpane/_index.md

 ### isLocked() {#isLocked--}

+<b>@deprecated.</b> Please use the 'isLocked' property instead.
 Indicates whether the taskpane is locked to the document in the UI and cannot be closed by the user.

 ```javascript
 isLocked() : boolean;